 , execute

-, etc., which can accept parameters and pass them to the SQL statement during the query and return results.
+, etc., can accept parameters and pass them to the SQL statement during the query and return results.

-Here, we use the query_map
+Here we use the query_map

 , which is an array of Todo objects, and then wrap it in a Result

-enum and return it.
+enum and return.

-method on line 6, are called with the generic parameter in the form of row.get::<I, T>()
+method on line 6, are called using row.get::<I, T>()

 .